 Objects in the red zone are closest to your vehicle and objects in the green zone are further away.
-Objects are getting closer to your vehicle as they move from the green zone to the yellow or red zones.
+Objects are getting closer to your vehicle as by the big to be a constrained by the constrained b they move from the green zone to the yellow or red zones.